 What is positive?

-If you start to notice that talking people are incriminating, you will act accordingly.
-You are going to avoid them or try to keep the conversations as short as possible.
+If you start to notice that talking people are incriminating, then you are going to act accordingly.
+You’re going to avoid them or try to keep the conversations as short as possible.

-In fact, you are then attuning your environment to your needs and that is also a change compared to before the burn out.
+You are then attuning your environment to your needs and that is also a change compared to before the burnout.

-That is different from before the burn out, but it suits me better.
+That is different than before the burnout but fits better.
 Maybe with you too!!